Questions & Answers

 A denture cleanser should be used to remove any Fixodent denture adhesive from your dentures.
 Any Fixodent on the inside or roof of your mouth, tongue, gums or palate can be easily removed using toothpaste, warm to hot water and a soft-bristled toothbrush.Close answer

-Fixodent is formulated to be stable and long-lasting and has a shelf-life of three years if stored at room temperature.Close answer
+Fixodent is formulated to be stable and long-lasting and has a shelf-life of at least two years if stored at room temperature.Close answer